-Whenever flats are built, whether that be in a purpose-built block or through a house conversion, there will be an opportunity for developers to create and sell ground rents in addition to the properties themselves.
+Whenever flats are built, whether that be in a purpose-built block or through a house conversion, an opportunity for selling ground rents will arise.
+Developers can sell these ground rents in addition to the properties themselves to maximise profits or even to fund the development.
 This is because current property law requires flats throughout England and Wales to be leasehold.
 And as leasehold is a form of tenancy, it is subject to the payment of a rent, which in this case is ground rent.

 This ground rent will be paid by the owner of the new flat to the owner of the freehold (the landlord) on an annual basis.
 With a guaranteed yearly return, which is legally enforceable, ground rents can be a very attractive investment for the right individual or company.
 However, just how lucrative these ground rents are depends on the structure of the leases.

 How to structure leases